tyleha/beneathdata/content/pages/About.md

 ### About Me

 I am an engineer and programmer by trade.
 I'll do just about anything on two wheels.
 I'm an occasional writer and a halfway decent sailor, too.
-I have backed my way into programming to a certain degree, but in 2012 pushed myself into Python full-time and haven't looked back.
-I am curious about the world around me and find myself testing odd hypotheses and my natural bent is digging deep into data sets trying to find the deeper meaining.
+I have backed my way into programming to a certain degree, but in 2012 I pushed myself into Python full-time and haven't looked back.
+I am curious about the world around me and find my natural bent is digging deep into data sets trying to find the underlying signals and patterns.
+Hence the blog name.

 ### About this website